EU hits Russian oil, shadow fleet with new sanctions over Ukraine war

 US President Donald Trump announced the deal to supply more weapons to Ukraine and threatened earlier this week to impose steep tariffs on Russia unless a peace deal is reached within 50 days.

-The European Commission, the EU’s executive branch, had proposed to lower the oil price cap from $60 to $45, which is lower than the market price to target Russia’s vast energy revenues.
+The European Commission, the EU’s executive branch, had proposed to lower the oil price cap from $60 to $45, which is lower than the market price, to target Russia’s vast energy revenues.

-The EU had hoped to get major international powers in the Group of Seven countries involved in the price cap to broaden the impact, but conflict in the Middle East pushed up oil prices and the US administration could not be brought on board .
+The EU had hoped to get major international powers in the Group of Seven countries involved in the price cap to broaden the effect, but conflict in the Middle East pushed up oil prices, and the US administration could not be brought on board.

-In 2023, Ukraine’s Western allies limited sales of Russian oil to $60 per barrel , but the price cap was largely symbolic as most of Moscow’s crude – its main moneymaker – cost less than that.
+In 2023, Ukraine’s Western allies limited sales of Russian oil to $60 per barrel, but the price cap was largely symbolic as most of Moscow’s crude – its main moneymaker – cost less than that.
 Still, the cap was there in case oil prices rose.

-Oil Russia’s main source of income
+Oil is Russia’s main source of income

-The linchpin of Russia’s economy is oil income, allowing President Vladimir Putin to pour money into the armed forces without worsening inflation for everyday people and avoiding a currency collapse.
+The linchpin of Russia’s economy is oil income, allowing President Vladimir Putin to pour money into the armed forces without worsening inflation for people, and avoiding a currency collapse.

 The EU has also targeted the Nord Stream pipelines between Russia and Germany to prevent Putin from generating any revenue from them in future, notably by discouraging would-be investors.
-Russian energy giant Rosneft’s refinery in India was hit as well.
+Russian energy giant Rosneft’s refinery in India was hit, as well.

 The pipelines were built to carry Russian natural gas to Germany but are not in operation.
 They were targeted by sabotage in 2022, but the source of the underwater explosions has remained a major international mystery.

-Additionally, the new EU sanctions are targeting Russia’s banking sector, with the aim of limiting the Kremlin’s ability to raise funds or carry out financial transactions.
+Additionally, the new EU sanctions are targeting Russia’s banking sector to limit the Kremlin’s ability to raise funds or carry out financial transactions.
 Two Chinese banks were added to the list.

 The EU has slapped several rounds of sanctions on Russia since Putin ordered the invasion of Ukraine on February 24, 2022.

-But each round of sanctions is getting harder to agree, as measures targeting Russia bite the economies of the 27 member nations.
+But each round of sanctions is getting harder to agree on, as measures targeting Russia bite the economies of the 27 member nations.
 Slovakia held up the latest package over concerns about proposals to stop Russian gas supplies, which it relies on.